 Seagull monument, Salt Lake City, wikimedia

 There was ample reason for the settlers to fear starvation.
 They were in an arid environment and inexperienced at irrigation.
 The first few years were lean, and diaries indicate that some were so hungry that they resorted to boiling rawhide for something to eat.
-But there was never any question that they would be feed themselves by farming.
+But there was never any question that they would feed themselves by farming.

-Farming was also important to the people of the prehistoric Fremont culture period, whose ruins lie under every contemporary city along the Wasatch Front.
+Farming was also important to the peoples of the prehistoric Fremont culture period, whose ruins lie under every contemporary city along the Wasatch Front.
 Together with the Ancestral Puebloans of the Four Corners region and the Hohokam of the Southwest US, these societies built permanent villages, irrigated fields, and stored grain.
-Archaeologists have no clear answers for what caused these societies to vanish, but the timing lines up with a long-term climactic change that resulted in more arid conditions around 1000 AD.
+Archaeologists have no clear answers for what caused these societies to vanish, but the timing lines up with a long-term climatic change that resulted in more arid conditions around 1000 AD.
 When Shoshonean peoples migrated into the eastern Great Basin around 1200 AD, the Fremont period was coming to a close.
-Farming continued--including the "Three Sisters" crops of maize, squash, and beans--but the Shoshonean peoples, Athabaskan speaking peoples to the south, and any remants of the Fremont and Ancestral Puebloan cultures were not sedentary.
+Farming continued--including the "Three Sisters" crops of maize, squash, and beans--but the Shoshonean peoples, Athabaskan speaking peoples to the south, and any remnants of the Fremont and Ancestral Puebloan cultures were not sedentary.
 They made their livelihoods from a mix of hunting game, cultivating and harvesting wild plants, and growing some domesticated crops.
 Bands, clans, and cliques of Utes, Goshutes, Paiutes, and Shoshones would range through their respective territories throughout the year until it was time to return to an annual winter camp.

 The presence of Europeans on the continent could be felt long before Spanish explorers found their way to the Great Basin in the 18th century.
 The introduction of domesticated animals sent ripples throughout the region.

 One could tell a thorough history of the US West using just animals: sheep, horses, bison, cattle, beaver, fish.
 Diné people began to adapt their woolworking for domesticated Spanish sheep around the end of the 16th century, forming a new way of life and a sheep variety, the Churro, in the process.
 The Pueblo Revolt of 1680 in what is now New Mexico led to Pueblos' capturing of a large herd of Spanish horses.
 These domesticated horses led more Native American peoples throughout the West to adopt horseback culture--bands of eastern Utes and Northern Shoshones, as well as Comanches.
-Kiowas influenced these cultures, though to them and other Plains Indians, the bison was central, much more so than to Great Basin Indians.
+Kiowas influenced these cultures, though to them and other Plains Indians, the bison was central, more so than to Great Basin Indians.
 The history of disappearing bison herds, once numerous all across the continent, traces a line through the dispossession and attempted elimination of Native Americans through the late 1800s.
 Meanwhile, in the Intermountain West, horses became indicators of wealth and status.
 Because they were useful for warfare as well as hunting, horseback Utes and Shoshones gained political power in the region.

 The early 1800s saw the introduction of the animal that would replace the centrality of the bison in the West: cattle.
 But before Mormon settlement, cattle were just passing through on their way to Oregon or California.
 Still, the cattle that traveled the Oregon Trail numbered in the millions.
 This vast migration impacted the continent's sensitive, arid regions, trampling grasslands and fouling water sources.
 Plant species like Russian thistle also came along for the ride.
 Likewise, the iconic (but toxic) kochia tumbleweed is not native to North America.